 "We are looking at satellite areas for more offices, workspace, and meeting rooms," she says.
 "We'll make a decision and have a location this year."

-Colbert shares more about Curate Capital and her advice for her fellow female entrepreneurs on the episode.
-Listen to the full interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.
+She shares more about what she's accomplished with SheSpace in its first two years — as well as what's next on the podcast.
+Listen to the interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.